yushundong/yushundong.github.io/_pages/students.md

 ## 2024 Summer Research Interns

 - Zebin Wang, Ph.D. student from the Department of Biostatistics at Harvard Univeristy
+- Bolin Shen, Master's student from the Department of Electrical and Computer Engineering at University of Michigan—Ann Arbor
 - Chenxi Zhao, Master's student from the Department of Computer Science at Northeastern Univeristy
 - Kaixiang Zhao, Master's student from the Department of Computer Science at the University of Notre Dame
 - Haihao Sun, Master's student from the Department of Computer Science at Yale University